filecoin-project/dealbot/README.md

 	./dealbot --api [api] retrieval-deal --data-dir [shared-dir] --miner [miner-address] --cid [payload-cid]

-To use dealbot with a remote Lotus, see [devnet/README.md](devnet/README.md).
+To start Lotus locally, or tunnel to a remote Lotus, see [devnet/README.md](devnet/README.md).

 ## Versioning and Releases